Paul Twitchell: Death

 Twitchell died of a heart attack on September 17, 1971, in Cincinnati while attending an Eckankar seminar.
-Despite having formulated the Eckankar doctrine of named succession, he had not in fact designated anyone as his successor and his sudden death created difficulties for the movement's leadership group.
-It fell upon his widow to make the final decision, and she selected a second initiate and her current boyfriend Darwin Gross, who was himself succeeded later by Harold Klemp.
+Despite having formulated the Eckankar doctrine of named succession, he had not designated anyone as his successor and his sudden death created difficulties for the movement's leadership.
+It fell to his widow to make the final decision, and she selected Darwin Gross, who was succeeded by Harold Klemp.